cosmos/gravity-bridge/docs/design/overview.md

 - `Delegate keys` - when an `Operator` sets up the `Eth Signer` and `Oracle` they assign `Delegate Keys` by sending a message containing these keys using their `Validator` address.
 There is one delegate Ethereum key, used for signing messages on Ethereum and representing this `Validator` on Ethereum and one delegate Cosmos key that is used to submit `Oracle` messages.
 - `Gravity Contract` - The `Gravity Contract` is the Ethereum contract that holds all of the Gravity bridge bunds on the Ethereum side.
 It contains a representation of the cosmos validator set using `Delegate Keys` and normalized powers.
 For example if a validator has 5% of the Cosmos chain validator power, their delegate key will have 5% of the voting power in the `Gravity Contract` these value are regularly updated to keep the Cosmos and Ethereum chain validator sets in sync.

 The _Operator_ is the key unit of trust here.
-Each operator is responsible for maintaining 3 secure processes:
+Each operator is responsible for maintaining 4 secure processes:

 1. Cosmos SDK Validator - signing blocks
 1. Fully synced Ethereum Full Node
-1. `Eth Signer`, which signs things with the `Operator's` Eth keys
+1. `Eth Signer`, which signs things with the `Operator's` Eth keys and submits using [messages](/design/messages.md##Ethereum-Signer-messages) additional documentation [ethereum signing](/design/ethereum-signing.md)
+1. `Eth Oracle`, which observes events from Ethereum full nodes and relays them using [messages](/design/messages##Oracle-messages) additional documentation [oracle](/design/oracle.md)

 ## Security Concerns